Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Implementation, Experiments and Results

 \subsection{Implementation and Experimental Setup}

-We implement the model in sec \ref{subsec:Numeric-motion-model} as a non linear MPC for real airships.
-For this we reduce the planning horizon to approximately $\frac{1}{3}$ orbit.
-This planning horizon is long enough to conduct a $180{^\circ}$ if necessary, e.g., in case of sub-optimal starting conditions or to avoid collisions.
+We implement the model in Sec. \ref{subsec:Numeric-motion-model} as a nonlinear MPC for real airships.
+Like \cite{8784232}, it is computationally centralized, but distributed from an information perspective as each airship runs its own instance of the formation controller based on the information it receives from other airships.
+We reduce the planning horizon to approximately $\frac{1}{3}$ orbit.
+This planning horizon is long enough to conduct a $180{^\circ}$ turn if necessary, e.g., in case of sub-optimal starting conditions or to avoid collisions.
 Additional control constraints are enforced to limit the change in $\myss{^{n}}{_{t}}{\dot{\psi}}$ in each timestep, and state constraints such as minimum-height to avoid ground contact.
 We also added additional non-convex constraints to enforce sufficient distances between airships at all times and prevent collisions between them and possible static obstacles.
 In the absence of static obstacles, any solution close to the optimum has the airships maximally spread out due to cost term (\ref{Formation Cost}), which naturally forms a large convex corridor that optimal orbits reside in.